-Debt to Total Asset Ratio is a ratio to determine the extent of leverage in a company.
-This ratio makes it easy to compare the levels of leverage in different companies.
-Debt to Total Asset Ratio is a very important ratio in the ratio analysis.
+Debt to Total Asset Ratio is a ratio that determines the extent of a company’s leverage.
+This ratio makes it easy to compare the leverage levels in different companies.
+The debt to Total Asset Ratio is a very important ratio in ratio analysis.
 The article clarifies how we can analyze this ratio and interpret it to use it for making important financial decisions.
 Let us see how to analyze and improve the debt-to-total asset ratio.

 Definition of Debt to Total Asset Ratio

-Debt to Total Asset Ratio is a solvency ratio that evaluates the total liabilities of a company as a percentage of its total assets.
+The debt to Total Asset Ratio is a solvency ratio that evaluates a company’s total liabilities as a percentage of its total assets.
 It is calculated by dividing the total debt or liabilities by the total assets.
 This ratio aims to measure the ability of a company to pay off its debt with its assets.
-To put it simply, it determines how many assets should be sold to pay off the total debt of the company.
+To put it simply, it determines how many assets should be sold to pay off the company’s total debt.
 This is also termed as measuring the financial leverage of the company.

 How to Interpret Debt to Total Asset Ratio?

-There is a general practice of showing the debt to total asset ratio in the decimal format and ranges from 0.00 to 1.00.
-A ratio of 0.5 indicates that half of the total assets of the company are financed by the liabilities.
+There is a general practice of showing the debt to total asset ratio in decimal format ranging from 0.00 to 1.00.
+A ratio of 0.5 indicates that half of the company’s total assets are financed by liabilities.
 In other words, the debt is only 50% of the total assets.

 A lower value of the ratio is better than a higher number.
 A lower ratio signals a stable company with a lower proportion of debt.
 A higher ratio means that the company’s creditors can claim a higher percentage of the assets.
 This translates into higher operational risk as financing new projects will get difficult.
-Companies with higher debt to total asset ratio should look at equity financing instead.
+Companies with higher debt-to-total asset ratios should look at equity financing instead.

 Why Is It Necessary To Improve Debt to Total Asset Ratio?